 Key Materials Used

 Our manufacturing processes require the use of chemicals to accentuate the brightness of our pulp, to treat our effluent and for pH control.
-As the use of chemicals relates to both environmental stewardship and worker health and safety, it is a major focus across all of our operations and considered material for both internal and external stakeholders.
+As the use of chemicals relates to both environmental stewardship and worker health and safety, it is a major focus across all of our operations.

 Chemical suppliers are required to maintain certain health, safety and environmental standards when transporting, delivering and handling chemicals for Resolute.
 Risk reduction also plays a role in which chemicals are selected for use in the manufacturing process, including the form for particularly dangerous or toxic substances.